-The Plan Area is currently underdeveloped with portions vacant or undeveloped.
+The Plan Area is currently undeveloped and vacant.
 Through private investment and support from the Authority, the Plan Area will development into a vibrant property and be fully utilized.

 Project Development Plan

 The primary goal of this Plan is to eliminate the current conditions of blight in the Urban Renewal Area and prevent those conditions from reoccurring.
 The contemplated redevelopment of the Area is for use as housing, retail, and related facilities; provided however, the Authority is authorized to approve any uses for the Area that eliminate blight and are consistent with the Comprehensive Plan and applicable zoning, including, without limitation, mixed use development, including residential, hotel, commercial, retail, office, industrial, cultural, and public uses.